 Oak leaves and maple leaves were mulched and redistributed through test lawns and found to have a negligible or beneficial effect on turf quality and color.
 They had no negative effects.
 Mulched sugar maple leaves even appeared to inhibit broadleaf weeds such as dandelions.

 Yes, even oak leaves.

 Oak leaves seem to be surrounded by myth and misinformation when it comes to their role in mulch.
 While it is true that they seem to take forever to fall from the tree, and the leaves themselves are rigid and tough to mulch, the mulched oak leaf is not acidic.
-We repeat, mulched oak leaves will not turn your soil acidic, and they are perfectly acceptable as a lawn mulch.
-I have found no evidence, experience, or scientific proof supporting the notion that oak leaves are bad for the lawn.
-Quite the opposite actually.
 The Michigan State study indicates that there was no change in soil pH after six seasons of mulching oak leaves into a lawn.

 Many people who share negative views on mulching leaves in the fall have stories about their lawns being smothered or grass becoming weak and thin.
 It is true that matted layers of unmulched leaves have negative effects.

 If mulching is done correctly and lawn performance is still poor, there may be another factor.
 Soil microbial life may be lacking.
 Mulched leaves are an amendment to the soil, not a replacement for fertilizer.
 Fertility still needs to be maintained with fertilizer applications.
 The microbes in healthy soil assist in the breakdown process and to avoid a matted layer of mulch.

 Do not mulch to the point where the leaves cover and smother the grass.
 The grass blades should be vertical and visible through the layer of mulched leaves.